 Overview-Transocean Ltd. (together with its subsidiaries and predecessors, unless the context requires otherwise, "Transocean," "we," "us" or "our") is a leading international provider of offshore contract drilling services for oil and gas wells.
 We specialize in technically demanding sectors of the offshore drilling business with a particular focus on ultra-deepwater and harsh environment drilling services.
 Our mobile offshore drilling fleet is considered one of the most versatile fleets in the world.
 We contract our drilling rigs, related equipment and work crews predominantly on a dayrate basis to drill oil and gas wells.
-At March 31, 2018, we owned or had partial ownership interests in and operated 47 mobile offshore drilling units, including 27 ultra-deepwater floaters, 12 harsh environment floaters, two deepwater floaters and six midwater floaters.
-Additionally, at March 31, 2018, we operated two high-specification jackups that were under contract when we sold the rigs, and we continue to operate such rigs until completion or novation of the respective drilling contracts.
-At March 31, 2018, we are constructing two additional ultra-deepwater drillships.
-See Note 7-Drilling Fleet.
+As of June 30, 2018, we owned or had partial ownership interests in and operated 43 mobile offshore drilling units, including 24 ultra-deepwater floaters, 12 harsh environment floaters, two deepwater floaters and five midwater floaters.
+As of June 30, 2018, we were constructing (i) two additional ultra-deepwater drillships and (ii) one harsh environment semisubmersible, in which we hold a partial ownership interest.
+We also operate one high-specification jackup that was under a drilling contract when the rig was sold, and we continue to operate the rig until completion or novation of the drilling contract.
+See Note 6-Drilling Fleet.